 Additionally, all states have enacted legislation protecting the privacy and security of "personal information" such as identifiable financial or health information, social security number and credit card information.
 These laws overlap and apply simultaneously with federal privacy and security requirements and regulated entities must comply with all of them.
-The California Consumer Privacy Act (CCPA) that went into effect January 1, 2020, is one of the most restrictive state privacy laws, protecting a wide variety of personal information and granting significant rights to California residents with respect to their personal information.
-Regulations under CCPA have been modified several times.
-Additionally, a new privacy law, the California Privacy Rights Act, (CPRA) was approved by California voters in the election of November 3, 2020.
-CPRA will modify CCPA significantly, potentially resulting in further uncertainty, additional costs and expenses stemming from efforts to comply, and additional potential for harm and liability for failure to comply.
-Other states in the U.S. are considering privacy laws similar to CCPA.
+The California Consumer Privacy Act ("CCPA") that went into effect January 1, 2020, is one of the most restrictive state privacy laws, protecting a wide variety of personal information and granting significant rights to California residents with respect to their personal information.
 In dealing with health information for the development of our technology or for commercial purposes, we will be indirectly affected by HIPAA and state-imposed health information privacy and security laws because these laws regulate the ability of our potential customers and research collaborators to share health information with us.
 Additionally, we must identify and comply with all applicable state laws for the protection of personal information with respect to employee information or other personal information that we collect.